Vogel, Slovenia: Family Ski Guide

 🏠Where Should Your Family Stay?

 Vogel's lodging decision comes down to one question: do you want to sleep on the mountain or in the valley?
 Most families are better off staying lakeside near Bohinj and riding the cable car up each morning.
 You'll get kitchens, more space, lower prices, and the kind of lake-and-Alps views that make your phone's lock screen obsolete.
-The on-mountain options are genuinely cool, but they're niche plays best suited to couples or families with older kids who want the novelty of waking up at 1,535 meters.
+The on-mountain options are cool, but they're niche plays best suited to couples or families with older kids who want the novelty of waking up at 1,535 meters.

 On the Mountain